 Now, let’s check how to move files from Dropbox to Google Drive.

 - Login credentials for Dropbox and Google Drive accounts (Source and destination)

 - A CloudFuze account

-Click here (opens in a new tab) to access the sign-up form.
-Fill your details and create a CloudFuze account.
-In order to transfer files from your source Dropbox account to destination/target Google Drive, a CloudFuze account is needed.
+Go to webapp.cloudfuze.com and create an account.
+You need an account to copy Dropbox to Google Drive.
+In order to transfer files from Dropbox to Google Drive, a CloudFuze account is needed.
 CloudFuze is free to try.
-One can migrate up to 10 files a day for the duration of 30 days during the trial periods.
+One can migrate Dropbox to Google Drive for up to 10 files a day for the duration of 30 days during the trial period.
 Learn more about our pricing.

 Since it is personal data migration from Dropbox to Google Drive, click on the Dropbox icon listed under the personal clouds list.
 Don’t click the Dropbox logo listed in business clouds since you use a personal Dropbox account and not a business one.